PIPELINE Suite, Snapshot Guide

 Nurture

 Triggers Workflow 2.5.
-Moves the lead into the long-term nurture sequence (Series 4) to stay warm until they are ready to re-engage.
+Moves the lead into the long-term nurture sequence (Folder 4) to stay warm until they are ready to re-engage.

 Disposition Details

-2.1 / 2.1B — Not Answered or Voicemail The lead did not pick up, or the call went to voicemail.
-The system initiates a 14-day follow-up sequence — keeping the lead warm with automated touchpoints while the team continues to attempt calls.
-Version A is used when calls were made via the GHL dialer; version B when calls were made from a personal phone.
+2.1, Not Answered or Voicemail The lead did not pick up, or the call went to voicemail.
+The system initiates a 14-day follow-up sequence, keeping the lead warm with automated touchpoints while the team continues to attempt calls.

-2.2 — Requested Appointment The lead said yes — they want to book.
+2.2, Requested Appointment The lead said yes, they want to book.
 This workflow moves them to the next pipeline stage and triggers the onboarding booking process.
-It connects directly into the Series 3 confirmation and reminder workflows once the appointment is confirmed.
+It connects directly into Workflow 3.1 (confirmation and reminders) once the appointment is confirmed.

-2.5 — Nurture The lead is not ready right now but is not a hard no. They move into the long-term nurture sequence (Series 4), which keeps them engaged over time — preventing warm leads from going cold simply because the timing was not right at first contact.
+2.5, Nurture The lead is not ready right now but is not a hard no. They move into the long-term nurture sequence (Folder 4), which keeps them engaged over time, preventing warm leads from going cold simply because the timing was not right at first contact.

 5